pddring/N56FU/README.md

 If you have something you'd like to contribute to the project, I am open to suggestion for improvement.
 I am a total noob with online software collaboration.
 I have been using git as a solo coder for a few years though.
+I've not got on well with getting ssh working again with github since a drive crash though.

 I've been coding since 1979, for work and hobby (electronics, business admin).
 Usually programs for just me to use, though this